SpannerProtocol/web-docs/docs/dpo_rule.md

 How do we enforce a global property while all DPOs of a DPO Chain are settled locally?
 This is mathematically guaranteed by Emit-Catch-Divide.

 #### Emit

 The Emit rule enables Referral Points to be settled at each individual DPO.
-Upon buying DPO seat(s) with a total value of X, the buyer (the referral) will be given X Referral Points of the DPO and emit respective amounts to referrers according to its role in the DPO:
+Upon buying DPO seat(s) with a total value of X, X Referral Points of the DPO will be given to the buyer, except if it is a manager of a non Lead DPO.
+A Lead DPO is the DPO which buys a TravelCabin instead of seats of another DPO.

+The buyer will emit respective amounts to referrers according to its role in the DPO:
 - Manager of this DPO => emit nothing
 - User Member => emit X
 - DPO Member => emit X * (it's manager's number of seats / 100)